SSWConsulting/SSW.Rules.Content/rules/create-a-recognisable-product-logo/rule.md

 ![Figure: Good Example - Colour variations of the SSW TimePro logo](4 color logo.png)
 :::

-Vertical vs horizontal layouts frequently alter the space a logo has to fit.
-While displaying a logo without text can work, To solve this we stack our icons and product name vertically, make the product name 80% of the original size (e.g. 30pt for original, 24pt for vertical) and center align them.
+Logos should also have variations that allow the logo to fit different shapes or layouts.
+If needed, we can stack our icons and product name vertically, make the product name 80% of the original size (e.g. 30pt for original, 24pt for vertical) and then center align the elements to create a vertical version of a product logo.

 ::: good
 ![Figure: Good Example - Vertical version of TimePro logo](vertical logo.png)